imdeepmind/imdeepmind.github.io/docs/databases/sql/cte.md

 - `WITH` introduces the CTE.
 - `cte_name` is the temporary name for the result set.
-- The CTE can then be referenced in the main `SELECT` query as if it were a table.
+- The CTE can then be referenced in the main `SELECT` query as if it were a table - pretty neat!

 ### Example 1: Simple CTE